hypertrace/hypertrace-docs-website/src/pages/licensing/index.md

 excerpt: Hypertrace Core is a basic distributed tracing platform.
 Hypertrace Community Edition, is a combination of Hypertrace Core, plus additional features created by the developers at Traceable Inc.
 template: docs
 ---
-## What license does Hypertrace have?
+## What license does Hypertrace use?
 Hypertrace is two components: Hypertrace Core & [Hypertrace Community Edition](https://github.com/hypertrace/hypertrace).
 Hypertrace Core is a basic distributed tracing platform and data collection agents.
 Hypertrace Community Edition, is a combination of Hypertrace Core, plus additional features created by the developers at Traceable Inc.

 Here is a description of each of their licenses.